lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 The change in the `updateTargetValidatorsLimits` method does not break backward compatibility with the EasyTrack factory `UpdateTargetValidatorLimits` which is used to set limits in the Simple DVT module.

-The change from `bool isTargetLimitActive` to `uint8 targetLimitMode` affects the response from the view method `getNodeOperatorSummary`, which may be used in external integrations and offchain tooling.
+The change from `bool isTargetLimitActive` to `uint8 targetLimitMode` affects the response from the view method `getNodeOperatorSummary`, which may be used in external integrations and off-chain tooling.
 Tests show that [backward compatibility remains](https://github.com/lidofinance/sr-1.5-compatibility-tests).
 All modes other than disabled are interpreted by the decoder based on the old interface as the enabled `targetLimit` mode.

 #### 1.3.
 New events